Connecting Industrial Partners with Student Talent.

-It is also an opportunity for someone in your organisation to develop mentoring skills or experience as a product owner.
+This is also an opportunity for someone in your organisation to develop mentoring skills or experience as a product owner.

 As these are second year students it is important to allow for a spectrum of abilities.
 The best approach would be to have an exciting vision but to break it down into incrementally scoped packages that the students can work on in an agile fashion.

-Projects should not include a significant degree in investigative system modelling or any research.
+Projects should not include a significant degree of investigative system modelling or any research.
 For example, any data science, machine learning or computer vision aspects need to be very minimal and be straightforward to implement with high level APIs.

 Responsibilities and Involvement

 The effort provided by the students is contributed without charge to clients.
 We do however expect that the client will commit to meeting their student teams on a frequent basis.
 The students will be applying an agile development method that involves meeting with their client in regular intervals to present their progress, gain feedback and discuss the next steps.
 The purpose of these meetings is to steer the projects towards a mutually agreeable outcome.